yankeebobo/statamicthemes.github.io/_snippets/2014-12-02-if-one-grid-row.md

 ---

 {% raw %}
 Use `{{ if ! grid:1 }}`.
 What this is saying is, "if row 2 is null".
-Tag loops (grids) can have their rows accessed directory by their zero-indexed key (so, starting at 0): grid:0, grid:1, grid:2, and so on.
+Tag loops (grids) can have their rows accessed directly by their zero-indexed key (so, starting at 0): grid:0, grid:1, grid:2, and so on.
 {% endraw %}